mitodl/ol-django/README.md

 #### Use the docker-compose container (recommended)

+- You'll need to make sure other users (the docker container user), can write to the repo root directory.
+Run `chmod o+w .`
 - Run `docker compose run --rm shell bash` to get a clean sandbox environment

 #### Use on your host system